Witness: Man accused in deaths denied killing family members

 TULSA, Okla.
-(AP) — A crime scene investigator has testified that the younger of two brothers accused of fatally stabbing their parents and three siblings in their Oklahoma home denied killing anyone.
+(AP) — An investigator has testified that the younger of two brothers accused of fatally stabbing their parents and three siblings in their Oklahoma home denied killing anyone.

-The Tulsa World reports that crime scene investigator Karen Weikel testified Monday in the trial of 19-year-old Michael Bever.
-Bever’s charged with five counts of first-degree murder and one count of assault and battery with intent to kill.
+The Tulsa World reports that crime scene investigator Karen Weikel testified Monday in the trial of 19-year-old Michael Bever, who is charged with five counts of first-degree murder and one count of assault and battery with intent to kill.

-Weikel testified she was swabbing Bever’s hands for blood and taking a DNA sample when Bever denied the killings and claimed he tried to stop his older brother, 21-year-old Robert Bever, from slaughtering their family members.
+Weikel testified she was swabbing Bever’s hands for blood and taking a DNA sample when the then-16-year-old denied the killings.
+She says he claimed he tried to stop his then-18-year-old brother, Robert Bever, from slaughtering their family.

 Most Read Nation & World Stories